 Who It’s For: AdGlare would be best for users of any size that reach a global market.

-Key Features: AdZerk users can hook into their server-to-server APIs for access to features like a first-party data management platform, an ad decision engine, an RTB option, and custom ad creation, where Adzerk's APIs integrate directly with users’ CMS, allowing users to create any ad unit they want, including integrated native ads.
+Key Features: Kevel users can hook into their server-to-server APIs for access to features like a first-party data management platform, an ad decision engine, an RTB option, and custom ad creation, where Kevel's APIs integrate directly with users’ CMS, allowing users to create any ad unit they want, including integrated native ads.
 The platform also features tools for custom targeting and ad tracking, as well as automated reporting capabilities.